jmfernandes/robin_stocks/README.rst

 >>> pip install robin_stocks

-Also be sure that Python3 is installed.
+Also be sure that Python 3 is installed.
 If you need to install python you can download it `here <https://www.python.org/downloads/>`_.
-Pip tools are automatically installed when you install python.
+Pip is the package installer for python, and is automatically installed when you install python.
+To learn more about Pip, you can go `here <https://pypi.org/project/pip/>`_.

 Functions Contained
 ========================